 In 2022 we are working on delivery plans, digital actions and targets including procurement of renewable energy contracts, installing LED lights, plans for electric car charging points and improving waste and recycling, and more.

 Read our Green Plan: A Greener CHP, a Greener NHS (PDF)

 Foleshill Health Centre – the UK’s first Passivhaus healthcare building

 CHP is leading the way for a greener NHS, designing, funding and building £3.3m Foleshill Health Centre in Coventry, the first Passivhaus health care building in the UK; home to a GP surgery providing care for up to 10,000 patients in inner city Coventry.
 No fossil fuels are used onsite, photovoltaic panels provide electricity and energy-efficient LED lighting is used, resulting in very low utility bills.
-The health centre has an EPC A rating of 12, close to net zero carbon and will be BREEAM Excellent.
+The primary care building has an EPC A rating (12) close to net zero CO2.and is BREEAM Excellent.

 World FM Day 2022 – 11 May 2022 ‘Leading a sustainable future’

 The purpose of World FM Day is to recognise and celebrate the vital work that workplace and facilities managers and the wider industry contributes to business worldwide.
 It aims to raise the profile of the facilities profession anywhere that its practitioners influence the health, safety, productivity, and wellbeing of people who use the built environment.
 Supported by Institute of Workplace and Facilities Management. www.iwfm.org.uk

 - By 2040 the NHS will reduce the emissions they control to net zero, saving lives and improving the world we live in.

 - By 2045 the NHS will reduce the emissions it can influence to net zero.
 These are the emissions that are related to the goods and services we buy from partners and suppliers.